melodous/fuw-kibana-dashboards/README.md

 This dashboard presents data from CICS monitoring facility (CMF) performance class records (SMF type 110, subtype 1, class 3).

-This dashboard refers to the index pattern `fuw-cics-*`.
-If you have indexed CMF data to a different index pattern, edit the following searches to refer to that pattern:

-- CICS
-- CICS transaction performance

 ### IMS general health dashboard